BaileyDalton007/Epidemic-Simulator/README.md

 ## Output Data
-After a simulation is saved, it will be output as a CSV file that can be analyzed with other data visualization tools.
+After a simulation is saved, it will be output as a CSV file in the same directory as the .exe that can be analyzed with other data visualization tools.
 Below is raw output data.

 ![image](https://user-images.githubusercontent.com/59097689/152485885-7710ccca-f1e0-43ce-ba66-b6bef511ef99.png)